appujet/simzy/README.md

 ## Contributing

 Contributions are welcome!
 If you have ideas for improvements, encounter bugs, or want to help optimize performance, please open an issue or submit a pull request.
-Together, we can make Simzy even better.
+Together, we can make string-proximity. even better.